tensorflow/probability/discussion/technical_note_on_unrolled_nuts.md

   version take batching as top priority so that the resulting algorithm is compatible with other `tfp.mcmc.*` kernels.
 This different approach to batching makes the two implementations looks/feels quite different when you look at the source code.
+More importantly, a batch-first implementation enables the unique opportunity of cross chain step size adaptation and diagnostics, which would be extremely difficult if not impossible using `pfor`.
-  2. the check u-turn is done quite differently: numpyro compute the checkpoint for checking u-turn at [each leaf](https://github.com/pyro-ppl/numpyro/blob/0c9696b147098730ba1a487afdc5de51a9c675c9/numpyro/hmc_util.py#L571-L583) at runtime, and we pre-run the recursive to build the instruction table and do indexing at run time.
+  2. the check u-turn is done quite differently: numpyro compute the checkpoint for checking u-turn at [each leaf](https://github.com/pyro-ppl/numpyro/blob/0c9696b147098730ba1a487afdc5de51a9c675c9/numpyro/hmc_util.py#L571-L583) at runtime, whereas we pre-run the recursive to build the instruction table and indexing to get the current check point at run time.

 ### References: